heitzke/middleman-prototest/README.md

 I'd recommend using Heroku as they make it really easy, and Middleman + Heroku play together very nicely.

 Still a WIP, I haven't been able to spend much more time on the uglifier sass file to strip out ALL of the bootstrap polish.

+I promise to do my best in keeping the gems up to date